jflets/LockBox/README.md

 ## User Stories

+1. New User:

+- As a new user, I want to create a secure account with a unique username and master password.
+I want to be guided through the process of setting up my account and master password, ensuring that my password meets the required criteria.
+Once my account is set up, I want to be able to add and manage my passwords easily.

+2. Returning User:

+- As a returning user, I want to be able to log in to my existing account using my username and master password.
+I expect the application to validate my credentials and provide access to my stored passwords securely.
+I want to be able to view and manage my passwords, including adding new passwords, removing outdated ones, and updating existing ones.

+3. Frequent User:

+- As a frequent user, I rely on LockBox to securely store and manage my passwords.
+I value its quick login, organized display of passwords, and features like adding, removing, and updating passwords.
+The password generator adds extra security.
+LockBox streamlines password management and protects my sensitive information.

 # Data Model

 I have used a file-based data model provides a simple and portable approach to store and manage passwords.